JOHNMACKAY.NET

 IV.
 Comparison

-Criterion 1: Manner-of-Existence
+Criterion 1: Primacy-of-Existence

-Criterion 3: Primacy-of-Existence
+Criterion 3: Relationship-Between-Multiplicity-and-Unity

 V. Implications